 - A. Design Standards: This Article provides the standards for all subdivisions.
-Every subdivider shall be required to install these general and public improvements consistent with the requirements of this Ordinance and any other applicable regulations. - B. Purpose: The purpose of these regulations is to: - 1. promote the proper arrangement of streets and other infrastructure: - 2. prevent congestion of streets and promote traffic safety; - 3. provide adequate public improvements; - 4. insure the accurate survey and proper preparation of plats; - 5. protect the health, safety, and general welfare of the community. - C. Standards: No Primary or Secondary Plat of land will be approved unless it conforms with the Zoning Ordinance.
+Every subdivider shall be required to install these general and public improvements consistent with the requirements of this Ordinance and any other applicable regulations. - B. Purpose: The purpose of these regulations is to: - 1. promote the proper arrangement of streets and other infrastructure; - 2. prevent congestion of streets and promote traffic safety; - 3. provide adequate public improvements; - 4. insure the accurate survey and proper preparation of plats; and - 5. protect the health, safety, and general welfare of the community. - C. Standards: No Primary or Secondary Plat of land will be approved unless it conforms with the Zoning Ordinance.
 Whenever there is a variance between the minimum standards set forth in these regulations and those contained in the Zoning Ordinance, building code, or other regulations, the highest standards shall apply.

-- B. General Welfare: The subdivision design and layout shall be such that it protects the health, safety, and general welfare of the residents of the City of Franklin as defined by this Ordinance. - C. Applicable Regulations: In addition to the requirements established by this Ordinance, all subdivision plats shall comply with the following guidelines, rules, laws, and regulations: - 1.
+- A. Land Suitability: No land shall be subdivided for any use if the land is considered by the Plan Commission to be unsuitable for such use by reason of flooding or improper drainage, objectionable earth or rock formations, incompatible topography, or other features harmful to the health, safety and welfare of future residents or visitors or to the community as a whole. - B. General Welfare: The subdivision design and layout shall be such that it protects the health, safety, and general welfare of the residents of the City of Franklin as defined by this Ordinance. - C. Applicable Regulations: In addition to the requirements established by this Ordinance, all subdivision plats shall comply with the following guidelines, rules, laws, and regulations: - 1.
 The Zoning Ordinance, building code, Department of Public Works standards, all other applicable laws of the City of Franklin, and the statutory provisions of the State of Indiana. - 2.
 The current Comprehensive Plan, Parks & Recreation Master Plan, and any other applicable plans of the City of Franklin. - 3.
 The rules and regulations of the Indiana Department of Environmental Management, Department of Natural Resources, Board of Health, and other appropriate State agencies. - 4.
 The rules, regulations and standards of the Indiana Department of Transportation (if the subdivision abuts a state highway and/or affects an airport or railroad). - 5.
 The rules and regulations of the Johnson County Board of Health, Drainage Board, and other appropriate County agencies. - 6.
 All applicable planning and regulatory guidelines, including access control and driveway manuals, parking and traffic control ordinances, and other applicable guides published or adopted by the City of Franklin. - 7.
 The "Indiana Manual of Uniform Traffic Control Devices" and current AASHTO standards as specified by the City Engineer. - 8.
 The applicable specifications and requirements of the utility providers serving each subdivision. - D. Design Requirements: All subdivisions should be designed on state plane coordinates.
-All Secondary Plats and "As-Built" drawings shall be made available to the City of Franklin in an electronic format specified by the Planning Director that can be referenced to state plane coordinates. - E. Utilities: All utility lines shall be located underground throughout each subdivision.
-Whenever existing utilities lines are located above ground, except along public roads and rights-of-way, they shall be replaced underground.
+All Secondary Plats and "As-Built" drawings shall be made available to the City of Franklin in an electronic format specified by the Planning Director that can be referenced to state plane coordinates. - All utility lines shall be located underground E. Utilities: throughout each subdivision.
+Whenever existing utilities lines are located above ground, except along public roads and rights-ofway, they shall be replaced underground.
 Service connections, placed underground, shall be provided to each lot by the subdivider.